-- Timer – Set a time limit in minutes not days or hours.
-The time limit forces you to make a decision without kicking the problem down the road.
+- Timer – Set a time limit in minutes, not days or hours.
+The time limit forces you to decide without kicking the problem down the road.

-- Reduce your options – The less options you give yourself the easier it is to make a decision.
-Face it, most decisions come down to a few options, two or three.
-Work hard to reduce your options to three or less.
+- Reduce your options – The fewer options you give yourself, the easier it is to make a decision.
+Face it; most decisions come down to a few options, two or three.
+So work hard to reduce your options to three or fewer.

 When it comes to succeeding in business on any level you need to keep track of where you are and where you’re going.